nisat75/Resume/README.md

 _**DaDa ABC, Online English Teacher**_
 **Boston, MA**
 September 2017-ongoing
-   * Teach Chinese kids aged 4 to 16 English online in a one-on-one setting
+   * Get kids in Shanghai - aged 4 to 16 - comfortable speaking English in one-on-one online classes
-   * Encourage children to enjoy learning English through the use of fun games, songs, and poems
+   * Use fun games, songs, and poems as teaching aids to encourage children to enjoy learning English

 _**Ameson Year in China, English teacher (Pan’an Experimental Primary School)**_
 **Jinhua, China**
 February-June 2017
-  * Taught English to Chinese students in third to sixth grade, with a focus on improving oral English
+  * Improved oral English of Chinese students in third to sixth grade
   * Gave biweekly mini-lectures on American culture to the entire school
   * Organized and enforced English-only time for Chinese colleagues
   * Regularly taught Chinese colleagues colloquial English in an informal setting